Louis de Broglie: Scientific and pedagogical career

+In 1941, he was made a member of the National Council of Vichy France.
 On 12 October 1944, he was elected to the Académie Française, replacing mathematician Émile Picard.
 Because of the deaths and imprisonments of Académie members during the occupation and other effects of the war, the Académie was unable to meet the quorum of twenty members for his election; due to the exceptional circumstances, however, his unanimous election by the seventeen members present was accepted.
 In an event unique in the history of the Académie, he was received as a member by his own brother Maurice, who had been elected in 1934.
 UNESCO awarded him the first Kalinga Prize in 1952 for his work in popularizing scientific knowledge, and he was elected a Foreign Member of the Royal Society on 23 April 1953.

 Louis became the 7th duc de Broglie in 1960 upon the death without heir of his elder brother, Maurice, 6th duc de Broglie, also a physicist.

-In 1961, he received the title of Knight of the Grand Cross in the Légion d'honneur.
+In 1961, de Broglie received the title of Knight of the Grand Cross in the Légion d'honneur.
 De Broglie was awarded a post as counselor to the French High Commission of Atomic Energy in 1945 for his efforts to bring industry and science closer together.
 He established a center for applied mechanics at the Henri Poincaré Institute, where research into optics, cybernetics, and atomic energy were carried out.
 He inspired the formation of the International Academy of Quantum Molecular Science and was an early member.

-Louis never married.
+De Broglie never married.
 When he died on 19 March 1987 in Louveciennes at the age of 94, he was succeeded as duke by a distant cousin, Victor-François, 8th duc de Broglie.
 His funeral was held 23 March 1987 at the Church of Saint-Pierre-de-Neuilly.

-Scientific activity
+Research

 Physics of X-ray and photoelectric effect

 The first works of Louis de Broglie (early 1920s) were performed in the laboratory of his older brother Maurice and dealt with the features of the photoelectric effect and the properties of x-rays.
 These publications examined the absorption of X-rays and described this phenomenon using the Bohr theory, applied quantum principles to the interpretation of photoelectron spectra, and gave a systematic classification of X-ray spectra.
 The studies of X-ray spectra were important for elucidating the structure of the internal electron shells of atoms (optical spectra are determined by the outer shells).
 Thus, the results of experiments conducted together with Alexandre Dauvillier, revealed the shortcomings of the existing schemes for the distribution of electrons in atoms; these difficulties were eliminated by Edmund Stoner.
 Another result was the elucidation of the insufficiency of the Sommerfeld formula for determining the position of lines in X-ray spectra; this discrepancy was eliminated after the discovery of the electron spin.
 In 1925 and 1926, Leningrad physicist Orest Khvolson nominated the de Broglie brothers for the Nobel Prize for their work in the field of X-rays.